zhenxuantan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User keys in a task.
+1. User keys in a task
-2. The task is added to the task list.
+2. System shows the details of the task added to task list

     Use case ends.

 **Extensions**

-* 1a.
-User keys in an incorrect command format.
+* 2a.
+The task details are invalid or incomplete.
-    * 1a1.
-System displays an error message about the incorrect format.
+    * 2a1.
+System shows an error message about the incorrect or missing details.

     Use case ends.

 **Use case (UC06): Delete a task**

+1. User requests to list tasks
+2. System shows a list of tasks
-1. User keys in an index.
+3. User keys in an index.
-2. The task of specified index in task list is removed.
+4. The task of specified index in task list is removed.

     Use case ends.